 INFECTION OR INFLAMMATION.
 Although infrequent, I understand another risk is the possibility of infection or inflammation during healing of the eye.
 In rare circumstances this or another complication may result in loss of vision, loss of eye, or death.
-I understand that to achieve good results from the procedure, I must follow my doctor's recommendations regarding postoperative antibiotic eye drops and other medications, regarding postoperative antibiotic eye drops and other medications. activities, and restrictions, and attend all scheduled postoperative visits.
+I understand that to achieve good results from the procedure, I must follow my doctor's recommendations regarding postoperative antibiotic eye drops and other medications, Initials activities, and restrictions, and attend all scheduled postoperative visits.

 NIGHT GLARE.
-I may experience night glare, such as a starburst, a halo effect, or haze around lights in the nighttime.
+I may experience night glare, such as a starburst, a halo effect, or haze around lights in the night time.
 Some degree of night glare can be expected in all patients.
 It usually is tolerable and resolves in time, but on occasion could be permanent.
 Patients with high myopia, high astigmatism, high hyperopia, or large pupils are at a greater risk of experiencing these problems on a permanent basis.
-Dry eyes, multifocal IOLs, and linitials over or under response may also increase night glare.
+Dry eyes, multifocal IOLs, and Initials over or under response may also increase night glare.